 The URL field is the URL a user will be sent to when they click on your button.

-You may also check the Full Width box if you'd like the button to take up the whole width of the section.
+You may also toggle the Full Width box if you'd like the button to take up the whole width of the section.
 For example:

 Full Width Button for About CSUSB

-The Type drop down allows you to choose a solid colored button or simply display a border around the button.
+The first drop down defaulted to Solid will give you a solid colored button or simply display a border around the button by clicking on it.
 For example:

 Solid Color Button for College of Arts and Letters